Are you trying to figure out why Netflix keeps buffering?

-On the other hand, you can also try other alternatives like IPVanish if you don’t want to go online without protection.
+On the other hand, you can also try other alternatives like PureVPN if you don’t want to go online without protection.
 Unlike other VPNs, it doesn’t interfere with other applications and works well with Netflix.

 7. Clear Browser Cache and Cookies.

 Search browsers use temporary data called caches and cookies to enhance their performance when loading up websites.
 However, these data could get corrupted over time and cause various errors on Netflix and other sites.

 If Netflix keeps buffering, clear your browsing data to eliminate files that may have gotten corrupted.
 Follow the steps below to clear your browser cache and cookies:

 - First, open your browser and press the CTRL + H keys on your keyboard to access the History tab.